StevenTimotheus/StevenTimotheus/readme.md

-# Hi there, I'm Steven! 👋
+# Hi there, I'm Steven Bytheway! 👋

 ## About Me
 I'm an digital architect by day, recreational programmer by night.
 I live in Utrecht with my family and work at AMIS Conclusion as a consultant.
 This github is my private github account, and is not used for any projects or products related to my work at AMIS Conclusion.